 - Training of local medical and administrative staff

-- Implementation of household training courses on cholera prevention, early detection and household hygiene
+- Conducting household training on cholera prevention, early detection and household hygiene